-In England, broken pint glasses account for more than 87,000 violent incidents each year, which costs an annual estimate of £100m in NHS, police and court costs.
-It’s for this reason pubs, breweries, and beer drinkers across England are expecting a ban on breakable glasses for outdoor drinking areas.
-In anticipation of the new law, Elgood’s Brewery teamed up with Eastman Innovation Lab to create the great, unbreakable pint glass!
+In England, broken pint glasses account for more than 87,000 violent incidents each year, which cost an estimated £100m in NHS, police, and court costs annually.
+Pubs, breweries, and beer drinkers across England are now expecting a ban on breakable glasses for outdoor drinking areas.
+In anticipation of the new law, Elgood’s Brewery teamed up with Eastman Innovation Lab to create an unbreakable pint glass!

-Elgood’s Brewery, a family-owned company in Cambridge, England, has been brewing beer at the same site for over 200 years.
 Belinda Sutton, Managing Director of Elgood’s, knew that the glass pint ban will not only affect their beer festival, but include all pubs across England.
-“I do believe we’ll have to remove glass from outdoor spaces, including our beer festival,” explains Sutton on why the brewery had to transition to a non-glass pint.
+“I do believe we’ll have to remove glass from outdoor spaces, including our beer festival,” explained Sutton.
 “We believe these new outdoor glasses will be fantastic for the pubs too.
 The actual drinking experience will be the same because the weight, shape, and feel is the identical, but pubs will be able to reuse them and be able to put them into the same glass washer.
 The actual consumer experience will be the unchanged, but the benefits to the general public will be far greater.”